 Making Fine Poems 2024

-This 8 topic online course is designed for anyone interested in exploring the art and craft of writing poetry.
-The course will focus on the building blocks for making fine modern poems, including: sound, language, metaphor, forms, line length.
+This eight-module online course is designed for anyone interested in exploring the art and craft of writing poetry.
+The course will focus on the building blocks for making fine modern poems including sound, language, metaphor, forms, line length.
 Emphasis will also be placed on discovering what you want to say and how to say it.
-Students will be given weekly set exercises and peer and tutor feedback in a relaxed and supportive atmosphere online.
-Comprehensive workbooks and examples accompany this course and tutor feedback is given on weekly writing exercises.
-A new topic and exercises will be posted online every week for the first eight weeks.
-The course is designed to be completed within 4 months and should be completed within a year of starting.
+By the end of this course, students will have written 20 different poems in various forms.
+Comprehensive workbooks and examples accompany this course, and tutor feedback is given on 18 writing exercises.
+There is a monthly Zoom call for all online students.
+The course is designed to be completed within four months, but we allow a year to complete the course.

 Please note first work will be emailed 21 August 2024 with the expectation that writing exercises will be completed in time for the first Zoom class.

 This fortnightly Zoom course starts Wednesday 7pm -8.
 30 pm, September 4, 2024

 Class Dates:, September 4 & 18, October 2 & 16 & 30, November 13